chriswessels/meteor-back-behaviour/README.md

 #### BackBehaviour.goBack Function

-You can also trigger back behaviour from within your code using the `BackBehaviour.onBack` function.
+You can also trigger back behaviour from within your code using the `BackBehaviour.goBack` function.
 This function accepts two optional arguments that are passed into your back behaviour callback function(s).

 1. (optional) The `details` object.
 You can pass any meta information you'd like.
 1. (optional) The `origin` string.
 This will be set to `custom` if you do not pass a string.